 First Aid cover is provided for all teams, both home and visiting.
-The School Nurse will contact the destination school to make them aware of any children with medical issues.
+The medical team will contact the destination school to make them aware of any children with medical issues or allergies.
 The lead games staff responsible for the team will be provided with the appropriate information and any medication a pupil requires whilst off site.